-5. Separate the Velcro at the tip, or on older models, unzip the tip access zipper and pivot the cam lever outside of the sail.
-Reach into the sail from the cam lever access opening and unzip the outermost shear rib.

-At this time work the sail forward over the rear leading edge until the last six inches of the leading edge is outside the cam lever access zipper.
+5. Unzip the tip access zipper and pivot the cam lever outside of the sail.
+Reach into the sail from the cam lever access opening and grasp the rear end of the rear leading edge.
+Work the sail forward over the rear leading edge until the last six inches of the leading edge is outside the cam lever access zipper.
 Find the sail mount strap and stretch it towards the rear of the leading edge.
-If necessary, disconnect the sail mount tangs at the nose plate to provide slack in the sail along the leading edge.
-Position the sail mount strap on the bottom of the leading edge tube (which will be on top with the glider upside down) and make sure the strap is not twisted or wrapped around the tube.
-Remove the safety ring and washer from the clevis pin located five inches from end of the leading edge, remove the clevis pin, and pass it through the tang in the sail mount webbing.
-Re-install the clevis pin in the leading edge, and re-install the washer and safety ring on the clevis pin.
+If necessary, you can provide additional slack in the sail by disconnecting the sail mount at the nose of the glider by removing the screws that secure the nose mount webbing to the leading edge.
+Position the rear sail mount strap on the bottom of the leading edge tube and make sure the strap is not twisted or wrapped around the tube.
+Remove the safety ring from the clevis pin located five inches from end of the leading edge, remove the clevis pin, and pass it through the tang in the sail mount webbing.
+Re-install the clevis pin in the leading edge, from the bottom, and re-install the safety ring on the clevis pin on top of the leading edge.
+See the photos below.